Swayam4717/communication_support/README.md

 19. Child taps an answer and uses Guided Speech Practice.
 20. Confirm the `Say this: ...` phrase appears for the selected option.
 21. Confirm word progress and the feedback card update as the child speaks each word.
+22. Confirm speech practice keeps listening through short pauses.
-22. Confirm the app asks calmly for the current word again if a word is missed.
+23. Confirm the app calmly restarts the full sentence from the first word if a spoken word is misheard or does not match.
-23. Optional: tap the `Say this: ...` phrase five times to reveal `Tester transcript` and test the same practice flow silently.
+24. Optional: tap the `Say this: ...` phrase five times to reveal `Tester transcript` and test the same practice flow silently.
-24. Child manually presses Send Answer.
+25. Child manually presses Send Answer.
-25. Parent receives the answer in realtime.
+26. Parent receives the answer in realtime.
-26. Confirm History updates.
+27. Confirm History updates.
-27. In History, use `Use again` to load a previous question/options into Create.
+28. In History, use `Use again` to load a previous question/options into Create.
-28. In History, use `Save as template` to save a previous question/options for the Templates tab.
+29. In History, use `Save as template` to save a previous question/options for the Templates tab.

 ---